Beat the Clock: Bonus Stunt

 The Bonus Stunt round was conducted the same way as the solo stunts were.
 Hall would give the objective of the Bonus Stunt to the champion couple, then the clock would be set and the couple had to complete the stunt before time ran out.
 If they did so, as previously mentioned, they won ten times their Bonus Shuffle score for a maximum of $10,000 and a new Bonus Stunt would be played on the next show.
 If a Bonus Stunt was played five consecutive times without a couple managing to complete it, the stunt would be replaced with a new one.

 Couples continued to appear until they were either defeated or surpassed $25,000 in total winnings.
-A team could win up to $13,000 in one day if they managed to win all four stunts in the main game, score $1,000 in the Bonus Shuffle, and win the Bonus Stunt.